cdpeters/cfb-analysis/README.md

 Analysis is performed on the selected university's roster for the selected season.

+### **Roster Viewer**
+The roster viewer is a general tool that allows for creating many different views of the roster as needed.
+The idea is for the user to use this section for arbitrary queries that they're interested in that are not covered in the sections following this one.
+### **Player Class Distribution**

+### **Development Traits per Position/Group**

+### **Potential Non-Senior Drafted Players**

+### **Young Player Quality**

+### **Players to Cut**

 ## **Future Plans**
-The current version of the project that exists in the deployed app focuses on analysis of one roster at a given time.
+The current version of the project focuses on analysis of one roster at a given time.
+This is due to the goal of creating a roster construction aid.
+Future work will aim to add analyses that focus on comparing all three of the rosters simultaneously.

 <!-- <div align="center">